ernesto27/system-design/videostream/tutorial/tutorial.md

 ### Update dockerfile

-We need to install the ffmepg in our container to compress the original video uploaded, update Dockerfile definition.
+We need to install the ffmepg in our image configuration , this is require to compress the video uploaded in the input-bucket, for that matter update Dockerfile with this content.

 ```Dockerfile
 FROM golang:1.22 as build